 The fluorescence microscope is located adjacent to the high pressure freezer so that samples can be imaged just prior to high-pressure freezing for Correlative Light and Electron Microscopy (CLEM) techniques.

-If you are interested in learning more about this microscope or the CLEM technique please contact Dra Erin Tranfield.
+If you are interested in learning more about the CLEM technique please contact Dra Erin Tranfield.